hhhhelenwang/cs2300-image-gallery/documents/design-journey.md

 ## Reflection (Final Submission)
 > Take this time to reflect on what you learned during this assignment.
 How have you improved since starting this class?
+- I leanred to manage a project that is much larger in scale compared to previous assignments.
+I am now more familiar with development with databases.
+- I learned that failing to manage my time leads to serious consequences because I could not implement all required functionalities before deadline.